Resources for Beginning Birders

 Held one Sunday of each month, October through June, these outings are geared toward people who aren’t yet entirely comfortable joining regular field trips as well as those who have birded a bit but would like to be better birders.
 As is the case with all our field trips, it is not necessary to be a Sacramento Audubon member to participate.

 The field trips will focus on finding and identifying common birds in a variety of habitats, with an emphasis on looking and listening.
-These walks, covering about a mile and a half, will last about 3 hours and will be led by two or more friendly and experienced Sacramento Audubon trip leaders.
+These walks, covering about a mile and a half, will last about three hours and will be led by three or more friendly and experienced Sacramento Audubon trip leaders.
 You can sign up for just one session, or for more than one.

 Register by emailing Larry (put “Beginning Birder” in the subject line).
 Give your name, phone number and email address.
 After registering, you will receive additional information regarding the field trip.